Select Page

 Cross Country Ski Level One Certification

-The course covers modules in presenting teaching techniques and the New Zealand progression for first time cross country skier and includes: Flat, downhill and uphill techniques (or gears) in classic and skate skiing techniques, communication styles, skier analysis, error correction drills, and cross country skiing demonstrations.
+The Cross Country Ski Level One Certification has a large focus on personal cross country classic and skate skiing development and covers modules in teaching techniques.
+Teaching techniques include the NZSIA progression for first time cross country skiers including flat, downhill and uphill techniques (or gears) in classic and skate skiing techniques, communication styles, skier analysis, error correction drills, and cross country skiing demonstrations.

-The Cross Country Ski Level one can be achieved by attending the Classic preparation day, the skate preparation day, followed by the three-day block course.
 Cross Country Ski Level One can fulfil the second discipline requirement for ISIA.

 Summary